haleanana/our-recipe/README.md

 ### Target audience goals

-This website is catered for people who loves to cook recipes with a "local" feel regardless of age and gender.
+This website is catered for people who love to cook recipes with a "local" feel regardless of age and gender.

 User needs:
 - Selection of unique, non-commercial and user submitted recipes.
 - Be able to share their own recipe.
 - Simple and clean design.
 - Free from ads, blogs and other "clutter".
-- Easy to navigate in any device.
+- Easy to navigate on any device.

 How this website meets their needs:
 - Users are able to submit their own recipe.
 - Growing collection of user submitted recipes to choose from.
 - Design is simple and clean but still visually appealing.
-- No blogs , unneccessary clutter or ads.
+- No blogs , unnecessary clutter or ads.
-- The design such as a fixed Navbar makes its very easy to navigate around.
+- The design like the fixed Navbar makes its very easy to navigate around.

 ### Goals as a developer

 - Expand my portfolio.
 - Practice my Python ,Database and Framework skills as well as refresh my HTML,CSS and JS skills.
 - A communal online cookbook with a collection of unique and user submitted recipes.